|9 December 2022

-II.
-Evidence of completion of a recent clinical placement, and
+II. evidence of completion of a recent clinical placement,

-iii. interest in pursuing a career in the field of disability.
+iii. interest in pursuing a career in the field of disability, and

 b.
-The Scholarship will be awarded on the nomination of a selection committee consisting of the Dean of Faculty of Health Sciences and Senior Lecturer-Work Integrated Learning, or their nominated delegates.
+The Scholarship will be awarded on the nomination of a selection committee consisting of the following:

-b.
-The Scholarship will be paid as a one-off payment following a successful completion of final practicum.
+a.
+The Scholarship is valued at up to $1,500 and will be paid as a one-off payment following successful completion of the final practicum.

 e.
 The Scholarship will be offered subject to the availability of funds.

 f.
 No other amount is payable.